 Richard A. Eichler

-Chief Executive Officer
+Vice Chairman and Chief Executive Officer

-Rich Eichler joined Hart Energy (then Hart Publications, Inc.) in 1985.
-He has held various senior level publishing positions within the company, including publisher of its flagship magazine, Oil and Gas Investor, for more than eight years.
-Serving as president since 1999, Eichler was responsible for the successful management buyout of Hart Energy from VS&A Communications Partners II, L.P./Chemical Week Associates in 2004, and was named CEO at that time.
-Today, he oversees business operations and strategic direction for Hart Energy's worldwide enterprise.
-Eichler graduated from the University of Northern Colorado with a degree in communications.
-He is a member of the Executive Committee of the Independent Petroleum Association of America (IPAA), Independent Petroleum Association of Mountain States (IPAMS), and serves on the board of directors of the Energy Cup Foundation, Spindletop Oilfield Charities, Northwest Houston Chapter of the American Heart Association, and Petroleum Club of Houston, among others.
+Rich Eichler joined Hart Energy (formerly Hart Publications, Inc.), a global energy information company, in 1985.
+He has held various leadership positions within the company, including publisher of its flagship magazine, Oil and Gas Investor.
+Serving as president since 1999, Eichler was responsible for the successful management buyout of Hart Energy from VS&A Communications Partners II, L.P./Chemical Week Associates in 2004, and he was named CEO at that time.
+Today he oversees strategic direction for Hart Energy's portfolio of publishing products, events, consulting and research initiatives worldwide.

 President and Chief Operating Officer

 Kevin Higgins joined Hart Energy in 2004 as chief financial officer.
 He held that position for seven years until he was promoted to president and chief operating officer in 2011.
 Previously, he had served as chief financial officer for Chemical Week Associates since 1992.
-Higgins currently sits on the Hart Energy board of directors and is responsible for and oversees all aspects of the financial, IT, and human resources of the company.
-He graduated from Hofstra University in 1984, obtained his CPA certificate in 1986, and is a member of the American Institute of Certified Public Accountants.
+Higgins sits on the Hart Energy board of directors and is responsible for and oversees all aspects of the publishing, digital, research, GIS, financial, IT, and human resource operations of the company.
+He graduated from Hofstra University in 1984, obtained his CPA certificate in 1986 and spent eight years in public accounting before beginning his career in information services.

-Senior Vice President – Downstream Research
+Senior Vice President - Stratas Advisors

-Senior Vice President – Upstream Research
+Vice President - E&P

 Reinold (Rey) Tagle

-Joining the Company as vice president in Sept.
-2010, Ray Tagle is responsible for product development and business growth of Hart Energy’s GIS data services.
+Joining the Company as vice president in September 2010, Rey Tagle is responsible for product development and business growth of Hart Energy’s GIS data services.
 Tagle has over 10 years of experience working in various aspects of Geographic Information Systems (GIS) in the energy industry.
 He is the founder and former CEO of Rextag Strategies, Hart Energy’s leading mapping and GIS data provider for the energy industry.
 He also has comprehensive experience in the development and implementation of new GIS data products and services as well as web development and publishing of maps and books.
 Tagle has a Bachelor of Arts in anthropology/archaeology and professional certifications in project management and business management from the University of California, San Diego.